abenavidesaguirre/CPSC471_FinalProject/README.md

 ## Set Up

-In order for our project to be functional on your machine, you must install all the necessary packages.
+Download the .sql file in the main directory and create a database for it in your mySQL.
+Furthermore, in order for our project to be functional on your machine, you must install all the necessary packages.
 In our project directory, we have a client folder and a server folder.
 In your IDE, use 2 terminals - one for each folder.
 In each terminal, cd into each of the folders.
 In the client folder, install the following packages:

 #### npm i @fortawesome/fontawesome-svg-core
 #### npm i @fortawesome/free-brands-svg-icons